stasinak/Computer-Vision-Challenge/README.md

 # CERTH Computer-Vision-Challenge

-This is a small CV project that needs to be implemented in Python.
+This is a small CV project that needs to be implemented in Python (either Tensorflow or Pytorch).
 Below you will find a detailed description of the tasks that need to be completed.
 Feel free to ask any questions that might arise.

 ## Task Description

 You need to perform the task of multiclass image classification in this [MNIST](https://en.wikipedia.org/wiki/MNIST_database) dataset.
-We have send you the dataset through email.
+The dataset is located in the dataset folder.
 It is already preprocessed and ready to be used.
 We provide you with a (simple) architecture to implement.
 We are mostly interested in the methodologies and analysis rather than the results.
 The problem itself is quite easy and well studied.
 You have the freedom to decide how you will approach it as a whole (from the Exploratory Data Analysis (EDA) to the final analysis of the results).
 As part of the assessment is to choose the appropriate methods for data exploration, hyperparameters and metrics.

 ## Implementation Instructions